Category Archives: South Dakota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been specifically surveyed, or a piece that is being split, will need a study to locate the brand-new edges and also great deal lines in South Dakota, which should be completely marked so they will certainly never ever become shed.
+Land that has never ever been precisely checked, or a piece that is being split, will certainly need a study to find the new edges and lot lines in South Dakota, which should be permanently noted so they will certainly never become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.